 |Unauthorized access (root-level)||€175|

-Out-of-scope are all classes of potential vulnerabilities that aren’t mentioned above, including the absence of certain HTTP response headers, vulnerabilities that require physical access to our servers, and recently disclosed 0-day vulnerabilities.
-If you report out-of-scope vulnerabilities, you may be eligible to be listed on our acknowledgment page.
+Out-of-scope are all classes of potential vulnerabilities that aren't mentioned above, including the absence of certain HTTP response headers, vulnerabilities that require physical access to our servers, and recently disclosed 0-day vulnerabilities.
+Please go to our issue trackerexternal link BEFORE reporting anything, and check whether somebody already reported a potential vulnerability you found.
+If you report out-of-scope vulnerabilities, you may be still eligible to be listed below.

-Bug bounties can only be paid via bank wire transfer or Stellar Lumens (XLM).
+Bug bounties can only be paid via bank wire transfer (EU countries only) or Stellar Lumens (XLM).
 There may exist additional legal regulations and requirements.

 Testing requirements and code of conduct